 Zoob Junior is a versatile modelling system which has brightly coloured plastic pieces that snap, click and pop together in many different ways.
-Modelled on the nucleotides that make up DNA, the movement of the Zoob’s mirrors the natural mobility of people, animals and machines.
+Modelled on the nucleotides that make up DNA, the movement of the Zoob mirrors the natural mobility of people, animals and machines.

 The pieces are very easy to manipulate.
-Z really enjoyed working out how they all fit together and making the different models, the only thing that frustrated him was having to break up one model to make the next.
+Z really enjoyed working out how they all fit together and making the different models; the only thing that frustrated him was having to break up one model to make the next.

 We thought Zoob Jr was fantastic, and I will definitely buy more packs in the future.

-Zoob Junior is available as a 15 piece or 30 piece set.
+Zoob Junior is available as a 15-piece or 30-piece set.
 Also available is Junior Zoomer, which lets children make a car.
 I’m certain Z would love that.

-We received a 30 piece Zoob Jr set to review, all words and opinions are my own.
+We received a 30 piece Zoob Jr set to review; all words and opinions are my own.

-Last Updated on January 4, 2022 by Emma Vanstone
+Last Updated on March 19, 2023 by Emma Vanstone